 As an academy we regular hold Level 1 Intra School games competitions for all Key Stage Two children in a wide range of sports.
 All PE lessons are highly competitive but alongside this we have a fully inclusive inter house programme that is ran on the 6 main sporting values.
 The inter house competitions provide all children with the opportunity to access competitive games situations in a fun environment.

 The academy has had plenty of success in inter school competitions, competing in Town, City and County events throughout the year.
 We have teams in Football, Tag Rugby, Rounders, Cross Country, Sports Hall Athletics, Athletics, Netball and Dodgeball.
 The teams are specially selected and have specific practices focusing on up and coming competitions.
 Due to the academies location we are part of the Longton Association and come under the Stoke North area, meaning we compete against other schools in these districts.
 The academy has a strong role within the Longton Association, leading both Cross Country and Rounders.

-All classes in Key Stages One and Two are provided with the opportunity to swim.
+Year 1, 4, 5 and 6 are the year bands which are attending swimming lessons this year.
 These sessions are delivered throughout the year by qualified instructors at Trentham High School.
 The onus is on providing younger children with early initial experience of the water, using this as a valuable platform to develop their ability and techniques as they move through the school.

 As part of the learning, children are able to develop an understanding of the benefits of swimming for their fitness and life safety skills.
 Early experiences of the water will involve the appropriate equipment to support children’s development (floats, armbands etc) as they gain the skills to be able to float and produce effective strokes.